 - Both male and female reindeer grow antlers, while in most other deer species, only the males have antlers.
-In comparison to body size, reindeer have the largest and heaviest antlers of all living deer species.
+Compared to their body size, reindeer have the largest and heaviest antlers of all living deer species.
 A male’s antlers can be up to 51 inches long, and a female’s antlers can reach 20 inches.

-- Unlike horns, antlers fall off and grow back larger each year.
+- Unlike horns which are never shed, antlers fall off and grow back larger each year.
 Male reindeer begin to grow antlers in February and female reindeer in May.
 Both sexes finish growing their antlers at the same time but shed them at different times of the year.
-Males drop their antlers in November, leaving them without antlers until the following spring, while females keep their antlers through the winter until their calves are born in May.
+Typically, males drop their antlers in the late fall, leaving them without antlers until the following spring, while females keep their antlers through the winter until their calves are born in the spring.

 - Reindeer are covered in hair from their nose to the bottom of their feet (hooves).
 The hairy hooves may look funny, but they give reindeer a good grip when walking on frozen ground, ice, mud, and snow.

 - Reindeer are the only deer species to have hair completely covering their nose.
 Their specialized nose helps to warm incoming cold air before it enters their lungs, and it’s also an excellent sniffer.
 Their good sense of smell helps the reindeer find food hidden under snow, locate danger, and recognize direction.
 Reindeer mainly travel into the wind so they can pick up scents.